dougsweetser/Q/docs/SR/problem_set_4.md

 frame S' in which these events would be seen to occur at the same place.
-Find this frame. (c) Can you calculate a (mathematically real) proper distance interval for this pair of events? (d) Would you describe this pair of events as timelike?
-Spacelike?
-Lightlike?
+Find this frame. (c) Can you calculate a (mathematically real) proper distance interval for this pair of events? (d) Would you describe this pair of events as time-like?
+Space-like?
+Light-like?

-A: (a) To make this question more of a challenge, let's define a quaternion "Ltau" which maps an arbitrary timelike quaternion to its proper time:
+A: (a) To make this question more of a challenge, let's define a quaternion "Ltau" which maps an arbitrary time-like quaternion to its proper time:

 Ltau . q[t,x,y,z] = q[tau, 0, 0, 0] .